xzel23/meja/README.md

 This means that:

-- Only parameters marked as @Nullable accept `null` values.
+- Only parameters marked as `@Nullable` accept `null` values.
 When `null` is passed for a parameter not marked as `@Nullable`, an `IllegalArgumentException` is thrown.
-The offending parameter is given in the exception message.
+The name of the offending parameter is given in the exception message.

 - Only methods where the return value is marked as `@Nullable` will ever return `null`.